All Episodes

 Nobody in politics will ever make the loonies on the left go away.

-They'll be out there saying these ridiculous things like Biden said about put y'all back in chains.
+They'll be out there saying these ridiculous things, like Biden said about put y'all back in chains.

 It doesn't matter who you are, they'll say it.

-The issue to me with the president, though, is does he sometimes fight back well and win the day, or does he sometimes fight back so hard by pulverizing his opponents, but particularly for suburban college educated women and people in suburbs, Republicans are losing those people.
+Or does he sometimes fight back so hard by polarizing his opponents that particularly for suburban college-educated women and people in suburbs, Republicans are losing those people.

 Donald Trump is losing those people.